Paralegal Studies Program

 Paralegals are prohibited by law from offering legal services directly to members of the public.

-I am teaching the following courses in the Fall 2020 semester:
+I am teaching the following courses in the Spring 2023 semester:

 I look forward to seeing you in class!